nehalineogi/azure-cross-solution-network-architectures/apim/README-troubleshooting.md

 ```

-# NSG On APIM or Backed subnet
+# NSG On APIM or Backend subnet

 Potential Issue: NSG on the APIM or Backend API subnet